Vitamin C Supplementation

 vegetables, Vit C is also easily lost during cooking in water, so the steaming of vegetables minimizes its loss.

-acid or Vitamin C complex.
-Both function synergistically with Vitamin C to benefit numerous health issues
+ascorbic acid or Vitamin C complex.
+Both function synergistically with Vitamin C to benefit numerous health

 Ascorbic acid was isolated from lemons in 1932, following the discovery that its deficiency causes scurvy.